science-digital/sd-integration-tool-template/README.md

 ## Use <a name="test"></a>

-Below is an example of an agent definition which uses this tool:
+Below is an example of an agent query which uses this tool:
 ```
-  ...
-  "agents": {
-    "researcher": {
+{
-      "role": "Senior Research Analyst",
-      "goal": "Uncover cutting-edge developments in AI and data science",
-      "backstory": "You work at a leading tech think tank.
-Your expertise lies in ...",
+  "$schema": "urn:sd-core:schema:llama-agent.request.1",
+  "name": "Agent query test",
+  "msg": "is 997 a prime number?",
   "tools": [
-        {
-          "id": "urn:ivcap:service:ai-tool.ddg-search",
-          "safesearch": "off"
+    "urn:sd-core:ai-tool:is_prime"
+  ],
+  "verbose": true
 }
-      ],
-      ...
 ```

 ## Test <a name="test"></a>